H4HWV2011/msjarvis-public-docs/thesis/28-heartbeat-and-live-cycles.md

 The three-service EEG pattern represents a significant architectural element that distinguished Ms. Jarvis as having continuous autonomous consciousness-like activity rather than being a purely request-response system.
 Restoration requires:

-1. Recovery of legacy service code from pre-October 2025 backups (estimated location: 2TB drives on development machine — **no progress on this recovery as of March 27, 2026; this remains an open gap**)
+1. Recovery of legacy service code from pre-October 2025 backups (estimated location: 2TB drives on development machine — **no progress on this recovery as of March 28, 2026; this remains an open gap**)
 2. Identification of the 60-second service function and purpose
-3. Porting to current Docker container architecture with consciousness bridge integration
+3. Porting to current Docker container architecture with consciousness bridge integration (★ bridge confirmed Up March 28)
-4. Integration with current infrastructure: GBIM corpus, ChromaDB collections at **127.0.0.1:8000**, web-research backend, `/selftestfabric` health checks
+4. Integration with current infrastructure: GBIM corpus (`msjarvis:5433` ★ 5,416,521 entities, `msjarvisgis:5432` ★ 91 GB PostGIS), ChromaDB collections at **127.0.0.1:8000** ★ (★ 40 collections, 6,675,442 total vectors), web-research backend (★ confirmed Up), `/selftestfabric` health checks, `jarvis-memory:8056` audit trail (★ secured March 28)
 5. Addition of EEG services to eternal watchdog monitoring
+6. ★ Addition of EEG service health probes to planned `VERIFYANDTEST.sh` Section 9–11 extensions

 This restoration is documented as a known gap and planned for future deployment phases.